przemsen/BookmarksBase/README.md

 - `BookmarksBase.Search` &mdash; WPF application to perform searches.
 - `BookmarksBase.Search.Cli` &mdash; Command line version of searching application.
 It is expected to have more functionalities than WPF version.
 - `BookmarksBase.Engine` &mdash; DLL library containing actual implementation of search.
-It is shared beetwen both `Search` applications.
+It is shared between both `Search` applications.
 - `BookmarksBase.Importer` &mdash; Command line utility to import bookmarks from web browser and pull text from web pages.
 - `BookmarksBase.Tests` &mdash; Unit tests.